binder-examples/r/README.md

 from [packagemanager.rstudio.com](https://packagemanager.rstudio.com) that will be used for installing your R packages.

-The suggestion is to use a date newer than `2022-01-01`, as you'll get faster package installs thanks to [binary packages](https://www.rstudio.com/blog/package-manager-v1-1-no-interruptions/) from rstudio.packagemanager.com!
+Try using a date newer than `2022-01-01`, as you'll get faster package installs thanks to [binary packages](https://www.rstudio.com/blog/package-manager-v1-1-no-interruptions/) from rstudio.packagemanager.com!